Polymylos

 Polymylos (Πολύμυλος) is a village and a community of the Kozani municipality.
 Before the 2011 local government reform it was part of the municipality of Ellispontos, of which it was a municipal district.
-The 2011 census recorded 408 inhabitants in the village and 436 inhabitants in the community of Polymylos.
+The 2021 census recorded 353 inhabitants in the community of Polymylos.
 The community of Polymylos covers an area of 57.371 km2.

 Administrative division

 The community of Polymylos consists of five separate settlements: